 This is the most common method of funding an account.
 The deposit minimums are usually low (ranging anywhere from $10 to $50).
 While a credit card or bank account verification form can sometimes be required, your information is kept on file, allowing for hassle-free deposits in the future.
 Credit card deposits process instantly and enable new bettors to begin right away.
 You must use your credit card, though.
-If you borrow your wife’s or parent’s, it will get flagged for not matching the account holder’s information, and the deposit won’t be processed.
+If you borrow a credit card from someone else, it will get flagged for not matching the account holder’s information, and the deposit won’t be processed.
 However, prepaid Visa cards can be used to fund accounts, as long as they allow for international purchases (since most books house their operations offshore).

 More and more sites are accepting cryptocurrency as a viable payment the moving forward, which is good news for those who are hesitant to provide a sportsbook with their credit card information.
 Bitcoin was the first cryptocurrency accepted at sportsbooks, making deposits quick and easy, and withdrawals to an online wallet relatively simple as well.
 As a result, Bitcoin is the most popular and widely accepted cryptocurrency.
 However, Litecoin and Ethereum are both gaining traction with online bettors and should be a potential option at some books too.

 Digital wallets offer the same feeling of security and ease of transfer as a cryptocurrency, but akin to Bitcoin, specific eWallet brands aren’t ubiquitous at sportsbooks.
 Whether it’s PayPal, Skrill, Neteller or another brand, know that it may not be an option at a specific sportsbook.
 Sportsbooks place limits on the bettors they accept, either for geographic reasons or other business reasons.
 (For example, Skrill remains the only digital wallet sanctioned in the state of New Jersey.)